Highlights on day five of the Commonwealth Games

 The 22-year-old earlier won silver in the parallel bars, having already won all-around and men’s team gold as well as rings silver behind team mate Courtney Tulloch.

-English sprinter Adam Gemili has pulled out of the 100 meters final with a thigh injury.
+English sprinter Adam Gemili has pulled out of the 100 metres final with a thigh injury.

 The 24-year-old, who won the silver medal at the Glasgow Games four years ago, ran 10.11 seconds in his semi-final to qualify for Monday’s final.